cdycdr/edi/Edi/ReadMe.txt

           are underlined and theme colored as hyperlink.
 The hyperlink is evaluated and executed when user (CTRL+)MouseClicks it.
 Errors (eg.: on dead-links) are not displayed in Edi.

+          Sample string that is not highlighted (since quotation marks are missing): F:\XDirvte\Note.txt

 § 3.3.3.0 The text editor supports zooming of text view via
           - CTRL + MouseWheel,